Incorporated Trades of Edinburgh: Historic roles

 The Incorporations also came to provide a forum for expanding commercial networks and socialising.
 The Incorporation of Mary's Chapel was the name of the Incorporation of Masons, as they met at Mary's Chapel on Niddrie's Wynd.
 In 1491 the authorities of Edinburgh issued the Masons the right 'to gett a recreation in the commoun luge'.
 This shows the use of their meeting place was permitted for more than just training new stonemasons and undertaking governance and administration.
 The 'luge' refers to the 'lodge' - the name for when masons meet together.
 Just as the Hammermen had admitted 'amateur' members to their Incorporation, in 1634 the Mary's Chapel Lodge of Edinburgh admitted Sir Anthony Alexander, the Master of Work to the Crown of Scotland.
-Anthony was not an operative stonemason, and thus this has been suggested as the foundation of "speculative" Masonry later known as Freemasonry (possibly because the masons themselves had to be Burgess' of Edinburgh, and therefore 'free' from bondage unlike English masons).
+Anthony was not an operative stonemason, and thus this has been suggested as the foundation of "speculative" Masonry later known as Freemasonry (possibly because the masons themselves had to be burgesses of Edinburgh, and therefore 'free' from bondage unlike English masons).
 Due to the admission of Sir Alex, and minutes dating back to 1599, the Lodge of Edinburgh (Mary's Chapel) claims to be the oldest Freemasonic Lodge in the world.
+Other similar fraternal bodies formed from other trades elsewhere in Scotland, such as the Miller's Word, Order of Free Gardeners and The Horseman's Word.

 Present-day activities

-Many of the trades have taken on a more charitable focus, and some even accept Freemen who have not received a Burgess ticket.
+Many of the trades have taken on a more charitable focus, and some even accept freemen who have not received a burgess ticket.

-The Incorporation of Surgeons is now The Royal College of Surgeons of Edinburgh and operates as one of the four surgical colleges in the United Kingdom and Ireland, the others being The Royal College of Surgeons of England, the Royal College of Physicians and Surgeons of Glasgow, and the Royal College of Surgeons in Ireland.
+The Incorporation of Surgeons is now the Royal College of Surgeons of Edinburgh and operates as one of the four surgical colleges in the United Kingdom and Ireland, the others being the Royal College of Surgeons of England, the Royal College of Physicians and Surgeons of Glasgow, and the Royal College of Surgeons in Ireland.
 The Incorporation held the unusual privilege of being the only body with a monopoly on the distilling of alcohol ("aquavite") in the burgh.

 The Incorporation of Goldsmiths owns and operates the Edinburgh Assay Office.
 Today its Freemen include jewellers, gold and silver smiths, bankers and financiers.
 Historically, many of its membership helped form the Bank of Scotland in 1695.
 It retains the statutory role of assaying and hallmarking gold, silver, platinum and palladium wares before they can be sold.